Jump to content

 • One is expected in both the Autumn and Winter Updates each, in DLC

-• Co-op Skirmish trails - nine missions designed to play with a human or computer brother-in-arms in mind
+• Co-op Skirmish trails - Skirmish missions designed to play with a human or computer brother-in-arms in mind

 • Custom Skirmish trails